-HIT 220 PATHOPHYSIOLOGY OF HUMAN DISEASES I (4 credits/40 hrs)
+HIT 220 PATHOPHYSIOLOGY OF HUMAN DISEASES I

 This course provides the student with the foundation for basic disease concepts including neoplasms, inflammation and infection.
 The etiology, treatment, Pharmacology, and prognosis of diseases associated with the body systems are studied.
-Prerequisite: BIO 145, MOA 111
+Prerequisite: BIO 145, MOA 111 infection, are further examined.

-HIT 225 PATHOPHYSIOLOGY OF HUMAN DISEASES II (4 credits/40 hrs)

-A continuation of Pathophysiology of Human Diseases I. Basic disease concepts, including neoplasms, inflammation and infection, are further examined.
 The etiology, treatment, pharmacology and prognoses of diseases associated with the body systems are studied.
 Prerequisite: HIT 220

+HIT 225 PATHOPHYSIOLOGY OF HUMAN DISEASES II

+A continuation of Pathophysiology of Human Diseases I. Basic disease concepts, including neoplasms, inflammation and